Our Collective

 Middle East and North Africa

-Algeria, Egypt, Lebanon, Libya, Morocco, Palestine, Saudi Arabia, United Arab Emirates
+Algeria, Egypt, Lebanon, Libya, Morocco, Palestine, Saudi Arabia, Syria, Tunisia, United Arab Emirates, Yemen

 Sub-Saharan Africa

-Burkina Faso, DR Congo, Liberia, Mauritius, Mozambique, Nigeria, Rwanda, Sierra Leone, Tanzania, Uganda, South Sudan, Zambia
+Burkina Faso, DR Congo, Ethiopia, Kenya, Liberia, Mali, Mauritius, Mozambique, Nigeria, Rwanda, Senegal, Sierra Leone, Tanzania, Uganda, South Sudan, Zambia

 Latin America and the Caribbean